xdelaruelle/modules/doc/source/module.rst

  module version (see `Advanced module version specifiers`_ section below).

- If no *modulefile* is specified, all the *modulefiles* and modulerc available in enabled modulepaths are analyzed as well as global and user rc files.
+ If no *modulefile* is specified, all the *modulefiles* and modulerc available in enabled modulepaths are analyzed as well as global rc, user rc and modulecache files .
 Hidden modulefiles are also analyzed when :option:`--all`/:option:`-a` option is set.

  When :command:`nagelfar.tcl` is the selected linter command, a static Tcl syntax analysis is performed.
-In addition, syntax of modulefile commands are checked in these files based on their kind (global/user rc, modulerc or modulefile).
+In addition, syntax of modulefile commands are checked in these files based on their kind (global/user rc, modulerc, modulecache or modulefile).

  .. only:: html

     .. versionadded:: 5.2

+    .. versionchanged:: 5.6
+       Also lint :file:`.modulecache` files

 .. subcmd:: list [-t|-l|-j] [-a] [-o LIST] [-S|-C] [pattern...]